Dichloromethane/skat/README.md

 ## tools

 It is possible to display the dependencies between the classes.
-For this purpose the script dev_graph.sh in the tools folder can be used.
+For this purpose the script dep_graph.sh in the tools folder can be used.

 Requirements: